 Leading Diverse Workforces - 10 credits

-This CMI module1 aims to provide students with a framework of knowledge and understanding of how to effectively lead and develop people in a strategically diverse and inclusive way whatever the Master’s degree of specialisation they elect to follow.
-Students will explore for example, the influence and impact of leadership theories, culture, wellbeing, and approaches to developing better equality, diversity and inclusion strategies and practices that can be used creatively within a leadership role in different types of organisational scenarios.
+This CMI module1 aims to provide you with a framework of knowledge and understanding of how to effectively lead and develop people in a strategically diverse and inclusive way, whatever the master’s degree of specialisation you elect to follow.
+You will explore, for example, the influence and impact of leadership theories, culture, wellbeing, and approaches to developing better equality, diversity and inclusion strategies and practices that can be used creatively within a leadership role in different types of organisational scenarios.

 Final Research Project - 50 credits

-This module offers students an opportunity for personalised learning by carrying out an original piece of social science research in a chosen subject area.
-Students may select a topic that is neoteric or disruptive in their discipline, has intrigued from another part of their learning on the course, that aligns with a professional role or career aspirations or that might simply be an area of interest ready to be turned into a passion project.
-Students will be lead producers in the design and delivery of their project, with support from experienced staff in one to one supervision.
+This module offers you an opportunity for personalised learning by carrying out an original piece of social science research in a chosen subject area.
+You may select a topic that is neoteric or disruptive in your discipline, has intrigued you from another part of your learning on the course, aligns with a professional role or career aspirations or might simply be an area of interest ready to be turned into a passion project.
+You will be the lead producer in the design and delivery of your project, with support from experienced staff in one-to-one supervision.